U.S. regulator shuts First NBC Bank; Whitney Bank to reopen branches

 First NBC did not immediately respond to requests for comment.

 First NBC, in February, had appointed Carl Chaney as CEO.
-Chaney was formerly with Whitney Bank's parent Hancock Holding Co (HBHC.O).
+Chaney was formerly with Whitney Bank's parent Hancock Holding Co.
 First NBC sold nine Louisiana branches and about $1.3 billion in loans to Whitney Bank in January.

 First NBC Bank had about $4.74 billion in assets and $3.54 billion in deposits, as of Dec.
 31.